-Now, Council is asking the community to choose their preferred design option.
+In July/ August 2020 Council asked the community to choose their preferred design option.
 The most popular design was option two.

 All three design options are fully accessible and take into account the Skate Park user needs.
 Slide across to view the current and proposed designs, then vote on which you prefer below.

 Create an account, or log in to vote on your preferred option.

 This skate park is named after Cassy Jones who passed away from melanoma skin cancer at age 14 in 1990.
 Prior to the first stage of consultation, Cassy’s mother and brother were consulted regarding the legacy of Cassy, what information they would like shared with the community, and if they had an expectation regarding the upgrade.
 The family were happy for us to share Cassy’s story and pleased to see the skate park was getting an upgrade but didn’t have any particular expectations about what should be included.

 On 1 August 1990, 14-year-old Gladstone teenager, Cassy Jones lost her battle with melanoma skin cancer.

 Cassy was a vivacious, quintessential Australian with a playful sense of humour and a big heart who loved her family and friends dearly.